October 7, 1859 – First U.S. Oil Well catches Fire

 October 13, 1917 – U.S. Oil & Gas Association founded

-A group of leading independent producers, including Frank Phillips, E.W.
-Marland, Bill Skelly and Robert Kerr, established the association to increase U.S. petroleum supplies for the Allied forces.
-In 1919 the association formed the Oklahoma-Kansas Division (now the Oklahoma Oil & Gas Association).
+The United States Oil & Gas Association (USOGA) was founded as the Mid-Continent Oil & Gas Association in Tulsa, Oklahoma, six months after the United States entered World War I. A group of Oklahoma independent producers, including Frank Phillips, E.W.
+Marland, Bill Skelly, and Robert Kerr, established the association to increase U.S. petroleum supplies for the Allied forces.
+In 1919, the association formed the Oklahoma-Kansas Division (now the Oklahoma Oil & Gas Association).

 October 13, 1954 – First Arizona Oil Well